What Does Recruitment Mean?

 New people bring in new ideas.
 This is why recruiting externally often prompts innovation within the company.
 Furthermore, if you indicate specific skills as a prerequisite in the job advertisement, you do not have to pay for further training.

 Since companies draw from a larger pool of talent when they advertise a job externally, they can often fill the position more accurately.
 However, the risk of selecting a bad hire is lower with internal recruitment.
 When hiring via employee referrals, the costs and time invested are usually lower.

 Recruiting With Referrals

 Recruiting via employee referral programs can combine the advantages of both worlds.
-The hirings costs are lower, as mentioned above, and the time between the application and hiring stages is shorter compared to traditional recruiting channels.
+As mentioned above, the hiring costs are lower, and the time between the application and hiring stages is shorter than in traditional recruiting channels.

 Since top players know top players, companies bring in the best talent through referrals.
 But, at the same time, the new employees also bring a breath of fresh air and innovation to the company.